arkency/posts/posts/2014-07-14-code-style-matters.md

 In my opinion, the most important thing about our code is **readability**.
 Why?
 Because we don't usually have time to read and parse others code.
 We need to use it.
 If we are using the same style, we can just take a look and understand everything.

-It's much tougher to unserstand
+It's much tougher to understand

 ```
 #!ruby